ljbade/wolf4sdl/README.txt

       or similar filtering, so the graphics are NOT blurred but pixelated just as we love it.

+ - Fully playable with only a game controller:
+      Wolf4SDL can be played completely without a keyboard.
+At least two buttons are required (shoot/YES and open door/NO), but five or more are recommended (run, strafe, ESC).

 Additional features:

  - Two additional view sizes: